What are we looking for in specific?

 What’s in it for me?

-The presentation judged best will get the coveted BAHFest trophy of alchemist Hennig Brand boiling his own urine in hopes of producing gold and a $500 cash prize.
+The presentation judged best will get the coveted BAHFest trophy of alchemist Hennig Brand boiling his own urine in hopes of producing gold.

 Also, fame for eternity.
 We hope to see you there!